HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 TODO: insert figure

-According to the [Fonts](./fonts#resource-hints) chapter, 20% of mobile pages are preloading their web fonts.
+According to the <a hreflang="en" href="./fonts#resource-hints">Fonts</a> chapter, 20% of mobile pages are preloading their web fonts.
 One challenge with preloading the font is that the exact URL may not be known upfront, for example if using a service like Google Fonts.
 Preconnecting to the font host is the next best option for performance, but only 16% of pages are using that, which is half as many pages that use the less-performant option to prefetch the DNS.

 #### bfcache eligibility

 We've shown how impactful bfcache can be for CLS, so it's worth considering eligibility as a somewhat indirect best practice.

-The best way to tell if a given page is eligible for bfcache is to [test it in DevTools](https://web.dev/bfcache/#test-to-ensure-your-pages-are-cacheable).
-Unfortunately, there are over [100 eligibility criteria](https://docs.google.com/spreadsheets/d/1li0po_ETJAIybpaSX5rW_lUN62upQhY0tH4pR5UPt60/edit?usp=sharing), many of which are hard or impossible to measure in the lab.
+The best way to tell if a given page is eligible for bfcache is to <a hreflang="en" href="https://web.dev/bfcache/#test-to-ensure-your-pages-are-cacheable">test it in DevTools</a>.
+Unfortunately, there are over <a hreflang="en" href="https://docs.google.com/spreadsheets/d/1li0po_ETJAIybpaSX5rW_lUN62upQhY0tH4pR5UPt60/edit?usp=sharing">100 eligibility criteria</a>, many of which are hard or impossible to measure in the lab.
 So rather than looking at bfcache eligibility as a whole, let's look at a few criteria that are more easily measurable to get a sense for the lower bound of eligibility.

 TODO: insert figure

-The [`unload](https://developer.mozilla.org/en-US/docs/Web/API/Window/unload_event)` event is a discouraged way to do work when the page is in the process of going away (unloading).
-Besides there being [better ways](https://web.dev/bfcache/#never-use-the-unload-event) to do that, it's also one way to make your page ineligible for bfcache.
+The <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Window/unload_event">`unload</a>` event is a discouraged way to do work when the page is in the process of going away (unloading).
+Besides there being <a hreflang="en" href="https://web.dev/bfcache/#never-use-the-unload-event">better ways</a> to do that, it's also one way to make your page ineligible for bfcache.

 17% of all mobile pages set this event handler, however the situation worsens the more popular the website is.
 In the top 1k, 36% of mobile pages are ineligible for bfcache for this reason.

 TODO: insert figure

-The [`Cache-Control: no-store](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#no-store)` header tells user agents never to cache a given resource.
+The <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#no-store">`Cache-Control: no-store</a>` header tells user agents never to cache a given resource.
 When set on the main HTML document, this makes the entire page ineligible for bfcache.

 22% of all mobile pages set this header, and 28% of mobile pages in the top 1k.
 This and the `unload` criteria are not mutually exclusive, so combined we can only say that at least 22% of mobile pages are ineligible for bfcache.